Formal Methods of Software Design

 course.
 There is a start date and a finish date for the course.
 There are

-three one-hour tests during the term, each worth 20%, and a two-hour exam at the end, worth 40%.
+tests during the term and an exam at the end.

 The times and places of the tests and exam are set by the university.